 Olympic National Park

-The next time you head out on a short road trip or vacation, just know there are national parks you can visit when you’re short on time.
+So, the next time you head out on a road trip or vacation, know that with a bit of planning and preparation, there are national parks you can visit when you’re short on time.